yuvalmGS/gigaspaces-wiki-jekyll/sbp/spring-batch-pu.markdown

 ## Start a Database
 Start an HSQL database.
 Move into the `gigaspaces-xap-premium\bin` folder and run the following:

+{% highlight java %}
-{code}java -cp ../lib/platform/jdbc/hsqldb.jar org.hsqldb.Server -database.0 file:mydb -dbname.0 xdb{code}
+java -cp ../lib/platform/jdbc/hsqldb.jar org.hsqldb.Server -database.0 file:mydb -dbname.0 xdb{% endhighlight %}

 This will start an HSQL database used with the Spring Batch PU.